Version 13.3

 On the other hand, the Nomad Residence Permit enables holders to retain their current employment based in another country whilst legally residing in Malta.

 It is not possible to hold two statuses at a time.
-Hence if one has a Single Permit (or any other permit) and they apply for the Nomad Residence Permit, upon card issuance, other permits are automatically revoked and vice-versa.
+Hence if one has a Single Permit (or any other permit) and they apply for the Nomad Residence Permit, upon the issuance of the Nomad Residence Permit, other permits held by the applicant are automatically revoked.

 No, the Nomad Residence Permit does not lead to any sort of permanent/long-term residency or citizenship.